 In March 2004, Mr. Cullen orchestrated the passage of a complex private members’ Bill C-212, An act respecting user fees, by engaging members of parliament and senators.
 The Bill was passed and resulted in significant changes to government user fees, making the system more transparent, performance-based, and accountable.

 During his tenure as parliamentary secretary to the minister of finance, Mr. Cullen was actively involved in designing and implementing Canada’s anti-money-laundering regime.
 Mr. Cullen has been very active with the Global Organization of Parliamentarians Against Corruption (GOPAC) in the international fight against corruption and money laundering.
 He has spoken out on these scourges and has played a leadership role at several anti-corruption and anti-money-laundering workshops and conferences.
-Currently Mr. Cullen serves on the Management Committee of GOPAC, and on GOPAC’s Anti Money Laundering Global Task Force.

 In 2008 Mr. Cullen completed a book The Poverty of Corrupt Nations in which he examines the relationship between corrupt leaders and poverty; and how, as a result of the misappropriation of public assets by elected and senior officials, millions of citizens around the world are being deprived of the basic human right of the chance to move out of the ranks of the poor.
 He offers a Twenty Point Plan as a way of attacking these vexing problems.
 In his second book, Beyond Question Period, or What really goes on in Ottawa, which was published in 2011, he chronicles the life of an MP In Ottawa beyond the rhetoric of the cut and thrust of Question Period.

 Roy Cullen serves as Chair of the Board of Governors of the Victoria Conservatory of Music.